Physical Education & Sport Funding Statement

 · Employ qualified coaches, such as a dance teacher from Queen Elizabeth School and Morecambe Football Club, to work alongside teachers in lessons to increase their subject knowledge and confidence.

 · Employ qualified instructors, such as those at Tower Wood Outdoor Centre, to work alongside teachers and provide specialist subject knowledge and confidence for outdoor and adventurous activities.
-To also provide ongoing skills instruction to children. ie Canoe paddlesport certificate.
+To also provide ongoing skills instruction to children. ie Canoe paddlesport certificate & Sailing Introductory certificate.

 · Pay for training, transport and equipment to enable Forest School sessions to take place on a regular basis.

-· Pay for part of the pool hire and instruction thus providing additional access to swimming facilities at the local pool for KS2 pupils throughout the year.
+· Pay for additional pool hire and instruction above that required for the curriculum thus providing additional access to swimming facilities at the local pool for KS2 pupils throughout the year.

-· Pay for transport and staffing to provide greater opportunities to sporting fixtures working in partnership with the Lune Valley Small Schools’ Cluster, Lancaster Royal Grammar School and Wennington Hall School.
+· Pay for transport and staffing to provide greater opportunities to sporting fixtures, working in partnership with the Lune Valley Small Schools’ Cluster and local clubs such as Kirkby Lonsdale Rugby Club and Lancaster Cricket Clubs.

 · Buy additional equipment to support PE activities across the school for lessons, playtimes and after school activities.

-· Provide additional after school sports activities, i.e. Chance to shine cricket coaching, golf coaching.
+· Provide additional after school sports activities, i.e. Chance to shine cricket coaching, Bentham Pro golf coaching.

 · Provide training for teaching staff from Local Authority PE Consultants through INSET.